 Acute.
 Symptoms of this type of infection last less than 12 weeks and get better with the appropriate treatment.

 Chronic.
 These symptoms last longer than 12 weeks.

 Recurrent acute.
-Four or more episodes of acute sinusitis in a year.
+Three or more episodes of acute sinusitis in a year.

 Sometimes, a sinus infection happens after an upper respiratory infection (URI) or common cold.
 The URI causes inflammation of the nasal passages that can block the opening of the paranasal sinuses, and result in a sinus infection.
 Allergies can also lead to sinusitis because of the swelling of the nasal tissue and increased production of mucus.
 Other possible conditions that can lead to sinusitis include:

 When secretions are blocked, bacteria may begin to grow.
 This leads to a sinus infection, or sinusitis.
 The most common bacteria that cause acute sinusitis include: